purvita44/revenue-recovery-ai/README.md

 A recommended judging statement is:

-> “RecoverIQ does not retry everything.
-It uses AI to understand the case, deterministic policy to control the action, simulation to verify the result, and an audit trail to explain why it acted or stopped.”
+> "RecoverIQ does not retry everything.
+It uses AI to understand the case, deterministic policy to control the action, simulation to verify the result, and an audit trail to explain why it acted or stopped."

 ## Project structure